jaxxstorm/sensu-wrapper/README.md

-   --json-file value, -f value         JSON file to read and add to output --json value, -j value              JSON string to add to output --api-url value, -a value           Send the result to the Sensu API --api-username value, -u value      Username for Sensu API --api-password value, -p value      Password for Sensu API [$SENSU_API_PASSWORD, $SENSU_PASSWORD] --help, -h                          show help
+   --json-file value, -f value         JSON file to read and add to output --json value, -j value              JSON string to add to output --api-url value, -a value           Send the result to the Sensu API --api-port value                    Port for the sensu API (default: 4567) --api-tls                           Whether to use TLS for calls to API --api-username value, -u value      Username for Sensu API --api-password value, -p value      Password for Sensu API [$SENSU_API_PASSWORD, $SENSU_PASSWORD] --help, -h                          show help